BrunoSPerron/AsciiEngineTS/docs/world/Entity.md

 export class Goblin extends Entity {
   act(): number {
-    // Move one tile to the right every tick this.pos.x += 1
+    // Move one tile to the right every action this.pos.x += 1
     return this.speed  // delay until next act(), in ms }